Low-dimensional solenoidal manifolds: Solenoidal Riemann surfaces

 \subsection{Universal hyperbolic solenoid}

-In \cite{Su2} Dennis Sullivan starts the study of the Teichmüller space of hyperbolic Riemann surface laminations $(M,\Lam)$.
-Because of the correspondence between conformal classes of metrics, complex structures and hyperbolic structures of compact hyperbolic laminations, one can define the Teichmüller space of $(M,\Lam)$ as the space of all continuous conformal structures along the leaves with transversally continuous Beltrami coefficients (definition \ref{beltramicoeff}), modulo the group of quasi-conformal isotopies leaving each leaf invariant.
+In \cite{Su2} Dennis Sullivan starts the study of the Teichmüller space of hyperbolic Riemann surface laminations $\cL$.
+For more information on this topic see also the papers \cite{BN}, \cite{BN1}, \cite{BNS}, \cite{BV} \cite{MSa}, \cite{Od}, \cite{PS},\cite{Sa},\cite{Sa1},\cite{Sa3}.
+Because of the correspondence between conformal classes of metrics, complex structures, and hyperbolic structures of compact hyperbolic laminations, one can define the Teichmüller space of $\cL$ as the space of all continuous conformal structures along the leaves with transversally continuous Beltrami coefficients (definition \ref{beltramicoeff}), modulo the group of quasi-conformal isotopies leaving each leaf invariant.
 There is a “laminated” Bers embedding theorem.

 \noi The natural topology on the Teichmüller space is Hausdorff, and it is biholomorphic to a nonempty open subset of the Banach space of holomorphic quadratic differentials along the leaves, which are continuous on $M$.
-In general the Teichmüller space of a compact lamination is infinite-dimensional.
+In general, the Teichmüller space of a compact lamination is infinite-dimensional.
 In fact, in \cite{De} B. Deroin proves that the Teichmüller space of a compact surface lamination with one simply connected leaf is infinite-dimensional.